ConservationMetrics/gc-deploy/POST-DEPLOYMENT-CHECKLIST.md

 - [ ] Did I create a Mapbox account and set up an API key to use for the domain?
 - [ ] Did I set up any maps required i.e. for the alerts dashboard?
+- [ ] Did I store the credentials for Mapbox in Keepass?

 ### Uptime Robot